 Beginning in Fiscal Year 2014/2015, the State has provided a portion of its transportation-related cap-and-trade auction proceeds to transit operators by formula for public transit capital and operating assistance to reduce greenhouse gas emissions.
 Funds spent for ongoing transit can only be for new or expanded services.
 Half of the apportioned funds must be used to benefit areas specified by the California Environmental Protection Agency as being economically and environmentally disadvantaged, which in Ventura County is defined to include southern and eastern Oxnard, southern Santa Paula, and Piru.
 The State Controller publishes LCTOP apportionments, and then VCTC submits grant requests based on the apportionments.
-VCTC's budget includes in \$1,437,844 LCTOP funds at this time.
+VCTC's budget includes \$1,608,893 in LCTOP funds for the College Ride, Metrolink Saturday Service and Cross County Limited programs.